• Proposed

 Conservation Actions

-The biology of the species (dispersal vector, sporomes-forming patterns), its ecology (habitat requirement, host specificity), and how it interacts with its Nothofagus hosts should be more investigated.
-Further research is needed to find out whether the species is under-looked or truly rare.
+As three of the known localities of Cortinarius galbus are within protected areas (national parks), in both Chile and Argentina, law reinforcement is important as well as education and awareness about the species.
+The biology of the species (dispersal vector, sporomes-forming patterns), its ecology (habitat requirement, host specificity), and how it interacts with its Nothofagus hosts should be investigated.
+Further research is needed to find out whether the species is overlooked or truly rare.

 Use and Trade